Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• The total return, or performance over 5 years of Baker Hughes is 48.8%, which is lower, thus worse compared to the benchmark SPY (87.4%) in the same period.
+• Looking at the total return, or performance of 85.8% in the last 5 years of Baker Hughes, we see it is relatively lower, thus worse in comparison to the benchmark SPY (101.9%)

 CAGR: